arch-kiosk/.github/profile/README.md

 💼 please go to [the office](https://github.com/arch-kiosk/arch-kiosk-office) to file bugs, ideas, tickets, participate in discussion etc.

 ## other repositories
-Repositories other than the arch-kiosk-office are for source code only.
+Repositories other than the arch-kiosk-office are for source code and files only.